CHKRvrtnAI/fluxi-ai/README.md

 ---

-## 🌐 Works With

-- 🧠 Mistral (local)
-- 🤖 GPT-4 / GPT-3.5
-- 🪶 Claude
-- 🧬 Mixtral, Gemma, LLaMA, etc.

-Any LLM that can read JSON and reason on it, can execute a Fluxi plan.
+## 🌐 Works With *Any* LLM that can read JSON and reason on it, can execute a Fluxi plan.

 ---